 Welfare Funding in the U.S.

-The U.S. federal government provides funding for welcome programs, but the states administer the programs.
+The U.S. federal government provides funding for welfare programs while programs are administered by the states.
 Some states provide additional funding to expand the programs.
 Congress often debates welfare programs and considers reducing their funding.
 If Congress reduces funding for a program without reducing a state’s responsibilities for that program, it creates an unfunded mandate.
 This causes state and local governments, and sometimes even private sectors, to fill in the gaps in funding.

 Negative Perceptions about Welfare

 There are many misconceptions about welfare and who receives welfare.
-These programs have been subject to public scrutiny for a long time, causing those who receive aid to feel shame.
-The welfare programs are often viewed with negativity because of the common “pull yourself up by your bootstraps” ideas in the U.S. Many people view welfare recipients as undeserving or as people who are cheating the system.
+Welfare programs are often viewed with negativity because of the “pull yourself up by your bootstraps” mentality in the U.S. People with this viewpoint see welfare recipients as undeserving or as people cheating the system.
 Welfare recipients are also often assumed to share a range of characteristics, most of which have racist and classist undertones.

 One final myth about welfare is that the programs are wasting taxpayer money.
 UC Berkeley found that welfare programs cost taxpayers about $152.8 billion every year.
-Compared to other federal spending, such as defense spending, this a small percentage of the overall federal budget.
-It also indicates a need for better wages and is not even close to being enough for low-income families in the U.S. These tax dollars aren’t wasted - they’re helping families who desperately need it.
+Compared to other federal spending, such as defense spending, this is a small percentage of the overall federal budget.
+It also indicates a need for better wages as current welfare benefits are not even close to being enough for low-income families in the U.S. These tax dollars aren’t wasted - they’re helping families who desperately need it.

 Drug Testing for Welfare

 Drug testing for welfare applicants and recipients is a controversial topic.
 Some believe that benefits can be difficult enough to receive without drug testing, and testing could unfairly target people’s past.
-Additionally, drug-testing could fall down a slippery slope of unjustly profiling people, especially because of their race.
-On the other hand, supporters argue that people often have to pass drug tests at their jobs, so people should have to pass them to receive federally funded assistance.
+Additionally, drug testing could fall down a slippery slope of unjustly profiling people, especially because of their race.
+Supporters, however, argue that because jobs often require passing drug tests for employment, there should similarly be a requirement to pass them to receive federally funded assistance.

 In 2009, over 20 states proposed legislation that would require drug testing as part of eligibility for welfare programs.
 The following year, at least 12 states had similar proposals.
-None of these proposals became law.
-Three states passed legislation in 2011, four states enacted laws in 2012, two states passed legislation in 2013, and three states passed legislation in 2014.
-This brought the total to 12 states.
-In 2015, Arkansas and Wisconsin enacted legislation, followed by West Virginia in 2016.
+Since then, similar legislation has continued to be proposed and eventually passed in multiple states.